Effects of Dehydration on Erectile Dysfunction Q&A

 2. Eating healthy

 Eating foods that are good for you, including whole grains, fruits, vegetables, and fish, while cutting back on red and processed meat, and refined grains can also help decrease the risk of erectile dysfunction.

 If you are noticing you have high blood pressure, high cholesterol, high blood sugar, and high triglycerides, all of which can damage the arteries within the heart and cause a heart attack, or within the brain causing a stroke, and finally within the penis which can cause erectile dysfunction.
 Check-ups with your doctor are important for your overall health, including your vascular health.

 Staying healthy and fit will be one great way to ensure you do not run the risk of erectile dysfunction.
 If you are overweight or obese, losing weight will help in the fight against erectile dysfunction.
 Start by eating better, exercising, and choosing better options for healthy habits like positive thinking, and fun activities.

 5. Move your muscles

 Moving your pelvic floor muscles will enhance the rigidity during your erection and improve the blood flow by not leaving the penis as fast.
 You can do this by pressing on a key vein.
 Doing this twice a day each day will help.

 6. Visit American Male Medical Finally, visit American Male Medical for your appointments with a focus on erectile dysfunction and anything else that is specific to men.
-We have convenient locations to serve you.
-For more information, please call us or book an appointment online.
+We have convenient locations to serve you in Lewisville TX, Sherman Oaks CA, Irvine CA, and Nashville TN.
+For more information, please contact us or request an appointment online.
 We serve patients from Lewisville TX, Sherman Oaks CA, Irvine CA, Nashville TN, Carrollton TX, Flower Mound TX, Los Angeles CA, Tustin, CA, and Oak Hill TN.